geonetwork/doc/source/administrator-guide/configuring-the-catalog/csw-configuration.rst

 *Inserted metadata is public*: By default, metadata inserted with the CSW Harvest and CSW Transaction operations is not publicly viewable.
 A user with the appropriate access rights could do this after the CSW Harvest and CSW Transaction operations, but this is not always convenient.
-If this option is checked all metatada inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.
+If this option is checked all metadata inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.

 *Contact*: The drop down select list shows the current users in the local GeoNetwork catalog.
 The contact details of the user chosen